|Al jofah, South shounh, Jordan|

 (projects i'm following)

-Posted by Nadia Lawton over 1 year ago
+Posted by Nadia Lawton almost 6 years ago

 This is a four-week internship at the Dead Sea (or Jordan) Valley Permaculture Project (aka ‘Greening the Desert – the Sequel’) site.
 This small project is located in the village of Jawasari on less than 1 acre of ground.